-Most AI-generated MDX templates start beautiful and become unreadable by article number 30 — too many one-off components, inconsistent spacing, layouts that fight your content.
-This article gives 10 layout patterns that hold up at 1000+ articles and the prompt structure to get them out of an LLM cleanly.
+Most AI-generated MDX templates start beautiful and become unreadable by article number 30 — too many one-off components, inconsistent spacing, layouts that fight the content.
+This article gives 10 layout patterns that hold up past 1000 articles, the prompt structure that gets them out of an LLM cleanly, and the Astro plus Shiki config that locks the vocabulary in at build time.

-MDX is Markdown plus components, so an article template is really two decisions: which Markdown elements to style globally, and which dedicated components to expose.
-AI is great at producing both, but only if you constrain it.
+MDX is Markdown plus components, so an article template is really two decisions: which Markdown elements you style globally, and which dedicated components you expose.
+AI handles both well, but only under constraint.
 Ask for “a beautiful article template” and you get gradient backgrounds and Tailwind soup.
-Give it a fixed list of components and a content sample, and it produces something you can actually maintain.
-The 10 patterns below are the ones we use across a 1200-article bilingual site.
+Give it a fixed component list plus a content sample and it produces something you can actually maintain.
+The 10 patterns below are the ones we run across a 1200-article bilingual site.

 The cost of template drift is non-linear.
 At 50 articles, inconsistency feels like minor polish work.
-At 500 articles, every drift becomes a refactor that has to touch hundreds of files.
-At 1000+ articles, you stop refactoring and start working around the drift in style overrides — which is the worst of both worlds.
+At 500 articles, each drift becomes a refactor that touches hundreds of files.
+Past 1000 articles you stop refactoring and start papering over the drift with style overrides, which is the worst of both worlds.
 Define the vocabulary early.

-- Your current template has 6+ ad-hoc styled divs per article and you keep tweaking them.
+- Your current template has 6+ ad-hoc styled divs per article and you keep re-tweaking them.

-- New writers (or AI) keep inventing new heading structures because the template does not have a clear vocabulary.
+- New writers (or AI) keep inventing heading structures because the template has no clear vocabulary.

-- You want the same template to work for tutorials, troubleshooting, listicles, and reviews.
+- You want one template to carry tutorials, troubleshooting, listicles, and reviews.

 Quick verdict

 Pick 5-7 core patterns from the list below.
-Define each as a single component (or a CSS class on a standard HTML element).
+Define each as a single component, or a CSS class on a standard HTML element.
 Forbid all other ad-hoc styled blocks.
-Let AI generate articles within this fixed vocabulary, not invent new shapes per article.
+Let AI generate articles inside this fixed vocabulary instead of inventing a new shape per article.

 The 10 patterns

 - Step list: numbered steps with a bold lead phrase.
-Use ordered lists with a
+Use an ordered list with a

 <strong>first sentence.
-No dedicated component needed. - Compare table: 3-column max (option, when to use, when to skip).
-Render as standard Markdown table; style globally for striping and small caps headers.
+No dedicated component needed. - Compare table: 3 columns max (option, when to use, when to skip).
+Render as a standard Markdown table; style globally for striping and small-caps headers.

-- Decision tree: bullet list with conditional indentation.
-Cap nesting at 2 levels.
-Anything deeper is a separate section.
+- Decision tree: a bullet list with conditional indentation.
+Cap nesting at 2 levels; anything deeper becomes its own section.

-<aside>styled with a left border.
-One per article, near the top. - Code-with-caption: code block immediately followed by a one-line italic description.
-No special component; rely on CSS sibling selector.
+<aside>with a left border.
+One per article, near the top. - Code-with-caption: a code block immediately followed by a one-line italic description.
+No special component; rely on a CSS sibling selector.

-- Diagnostic table: symptom-cause-fix.
-Three columns, rendered as Markdown table.
+- Diagnostic table: symptom, cause, fix.
+Three columns, rendered as a Markdown table.
 Used in every troubleshooting article.

 - [ ]syntax.
 Useful for “before you start” sections. - Quote block: for real screenshots of platform messages or rejection reasons.
 Style as a callout, not a generic blockquote.

-- Comparison example: Bad/Good code or text pair.
+- Comparison example: a Bad/Good code or text pair.
 Render with a

 textcode block andBad:/Good:prefixes.
-Keep dead simple. - Related links cluster: bullet list of 3-6 links under
+Keep it dead simple. - Related links cluster: a bullet list of 3-6 links under

-## Related, always at the end.
-Same shape every article.
+## Related, always at the end, the same shape every article.

 Prompt structure that produces clean output